WolfgangMehner/vim-plugins/git-support/README.md

 - Added: Command :GitSlist as a shorthand for ":GitStash list".
 - Added: New maps for the buffers: branch, remote, stash, tag
 - Added: New maps for the buffer: status
+- Added: New setting g:Git_BinPath, to set the path to the executables.
 - Changed: :GitShow shows different objects in an according way.
 - Changed: :GitCommitFile updates the file before committing.
 - Changed: :GitHelp shows man page text with appropriate width.